Last Updated on May 17, 2023 by Matt

 Age requirement: None

-While it seems that there is a recent push to regulate electric scooters in Mexico, nothing is mentioned about the rider age.
-That would mean the status of electric scooters remains unregulated and all ages are allowed to ride electric scooters.
+That means the status of electric scooters remains unregulated and all ages are allowed to ride electric scooters.

 Brazil